--in monuments: this is my body-that is to say, the hysterical nucleus of the neurosis where the hysterical symptom reveals the structure of a Language and is deciphered like an inscription which, once recovered, can without serious loss be destroyed;

--in archival documents also: these are my childhood memories, just as impenetrable as are such documents when I do not know their source; -in semantic evolution: this corresponds to the stock of words and acceptations of my own particular vocabulary, as it does to my style of life and to my character; in traditions as well, and not only in t in traditions as well, and not only in them but also in the legends which, in a heroicized form, transport my history;

--and lastly, in the traces which are inevitably preserved by the distortions necessitated by the linking of the adulterated chapter to the chapters surrounding it, and whose meaning will be re-established by my exegesis.
+- in monuments: this is my body.
+That is to say, the hysterical nucleus of the neurosis in which the hysterical symptom reveals the structure of a language, and is deciphered like an inscription which, once recovered, can without serious loss be destroyed; - in archival documents: these are my childhood memories, just as impenetrable as are such documents when I do not know their provenance; - in semantic evolution: this corresponds to the stock of words and acceptations of my own particular vocabulary, as it does to my style of life and to my character; - in traditions, too, and even in the legends which, in a heroicized form, bear my history; - and, lastly, in the traces that are inevitably preserved by the distortions necessitated by the linking of the adulterated chapter to the chapters surrounding it, and whose meaning will be re-established by my exegesis.

-The student who has the idea that reading Freud in order to understand Freud is preferable to reading Mr. Fenichel-an idea rare enough, it is true, for our teaching to have to busy itself spreading it about-will realize, once he sets about it, that what I have just said has so little k I borrow these terms from the late Edouard Pichon who, both in the indications he gave for the development of our discipline and in those which guided him in people's dark places, showed a divination that I can attribute only to his practice of semantics.
+The student who has the idea that reading Freud in order to understand Freud is preferable to reading Mr. Fenichel - an idea rare enough, it is true, for my teaching to have to go about recommending it - will realize, once he sets about it, that what I have just said has so little originality, even in its verve, that there appears in it not a single metaphor that Freud's works do not repeat with the frequency of a leitmotif in which the very fabric of the work is revealed.